mfeineis/elm-legacy-browser-setup/README.md

 ## Disclaimer
 Before you go on taking this into the wild, wild open:

-Note that this is not meant as a traditional starter-kit.
+Note that this is **not meant as a traditional starter-kit**.
 Although I don't intend to maintain this as a project for myself, I'm open to pull-requests that improve upon the basic setup.
 So code contributions are welcome, I don't plan to process issues on Github, though, so please refrain from feature requests or the like.
+This is a fun one-day project and maintaining IE related stuff is not covered by my definition of fun :-P.

 ## Building